andrewoswald/jmerkle_sequential/README.md

 jmerkle_sequential
 ====================

-The jmerkle_sequential library offers an extremely simple api to build, compare, and inspect Merkle tree structures.
+The jmerkle_sequential library offers an extremely simple api to build, compare, and inspect Merkle tree data structures.
 In addition to these operations, jmerkle_sequential offers capability to marshal and unmarshal binary representations that can be consumed (or produced) in a technology agnostic manner (assuming consumers and producers understand the established binary protocol).  <i>Sequential</i> is emphasized in the library's title because there are obvious opportunities for utilizing concurrency when altering as well as navigating Merkle tree structures (or any tree structure, for that